zone/AFrame-webpack-bolierplate/README.md

 1. Teleport using aframe-teleport-controls

     ![super-hands](readme_assets/aframe.gif)
-1. Demonstrate custom componet which truns object transparent when grabbed.
+1. Demonstrate custom component which turns object transparent when grabbed.
 Also note that the shadow camera target is linked to the box.
 Moving the box moves the angle of the light.

     ![super-hands](readme_assets/aframe3.gif)
-1. Demostrate shadow camera
+1. Demonstrate shadow camera

     ![super-hands](readme_assets/aframe4.gif)
-1. Demostrate physics
+1. Demonstrate physics

     ![super-hands](readme_assets/aframe5.gif)